kjepo/camelog/README.md

 The stereo can play off your phone if you connect with a USB-cable or if you pair it with Bluetooth:

-- Press `BT Audio`.
-"Pairing" wil be displayed.
+- Press `BT Audio`:  "Pairing" wil be displayed.
 - On your phone, select the `X-CM32` device.

 Radio reception is (you guessed it) weak around here.
 We recommend